pyxel00/Elements-Neutronium/README.md

 Why isn't this on steam?
 I don't own the game on the steam and because of the steamworkshop thing I cannot publish it in steam.

-As for the error logs : Go to the issues on the Githu